 “Becoming a confident and effective caster has never just happened to anyone overnight in their sleep, and no one has ever been able to tell me a single disadvantage to becoming a better fly caster”.

 Fly-fishing is defined by fly-casting, and not much else.
-Some used to think it was defined by the salmonoids but these days there’s almost no species of fish that fly fishermen won’t take a shot at catching.
-What makes it fly fishing is how we deliver that artificial imitation of a food object to the fish, we cast it using the rod to form an unrolling loop of line that carries the fly line to the target.
-It’s making that loop of line that is the skill to great fly casting.
+Some used to think it was defined by the salmonoids but these days there’s almost no species of fish that fly fishermen won’t present a fly to.
+What makes it “fly fishing” is how we deliver that artificial imitation of a food object to the fish, we cast it using the rod to form an unrolling loop of line that carries the fly line to the target.
+It’s creating and controlling that loop of line that is the skill to great fly casting.

-In 2009 I became a Master Casting Instructor with the International Federation of Fly Fishers – the peak body of world wide fly casting instruction.
-The journey to get to that point was one of the best things I’ve done in my life.
-This journey teaches you a great deal about casting, about yourself and especially about teaching.
+The journey to get to this point was one of the best things I’ve done in my life.
+This journey teaches you a great deal about casting, about yourself, and especially about teaching.
 I really enjoy teaching and get a special kick when a student “gets it” and understands what good fly-casting is and how it’s achieved.
 It gives me a huge thrill because I know as a consequence they’re going to be far more comfortable fishing in most conditions, their confidence climbs and consequently they catch more fish.